2017 Video Shows Democrat Raphael Warnock Believes ‘Racism’ Is ‘America’s Preexisting Condition’

 Warnock said in the clip New Baptist Covenant shared from the event:

 We are in a special moment.
 We are in an evil moment.
 We are in a tragic moment, and I suggest to you that our politics is symptomatic of our sickness.
 We’ve got a lot of problems, but I would not be a prophet if I did not tell you that racism is America’s preexisting condition.
 Like the insurance companies, nobody wants to go there.
 Nobody wants to cover it because we wonder what it would cost.
 We, the land of the free, and the incarceration capital of the world.
-In this land where we warehouse 25 percent of the world’s prisoners although we are only five percent of the world, we are to ask ourselves what has it cost us not to cover, not to face up to it, not to confront it, not to deal with it.
+In this land where we warehouse 25 percent of the world’s prisoners although we are only five percent of the world, we are to ask ourselves what has it cost us not to cover it, not to face up to it, not to confront it, not to deal with it.
 Racism is America’s preexisting condition.

 Warnock also preaches in a video compilation dubbed “2017Year Ender” that racism, classism, bigotry, and xenophobia comprise America’s “preexisting condition”: